 Wondering why on earth this strange thing would occur?

 Pies, comebacks, Spider-Man costumes and Bernie Leans happened last year, and a beard-off is taking place already in 2013.
 So would a pitcher pinch hitting once really be that out of place in Oakland?

-Jed Lowrie finds a gap.
+Jed Lowrie (IF)